 These are usually the main points of concern an insurer will ask about when you are applying for coverage while pregnant.
 Pre-existing conditions, such as polycystic ovary syndrome, previous miscarriages, cesarean sections, and difficult previous pregnancies are also standard disclosures on a life insurance application.

-In general, most complications you may experience during your pregnancy will be accepted and covered by the insurer.
-In some cases where your condition is of slightly higher severity, the insurer may increase your premium rate on your plan or suggest that you apply for cover after your pregnancy ends and your symptoms have subsided.
+Most complications you may experience during your pregnancy will be accepted and covered by the insurer.
+Sometimes, where your condition is of slightly higher severity, the insurer may increase your premium rate on your plan or suggest that you apply for cover after your pregnancy ends and your symptoms have subsided.

-We are different than the average insurance company and if you are looking for someone to chat with, we would love to help.
+We take care of you and your loved ones and if you are looking for someone to chat with, we would love to help.
 While it's always best to get cover sooner than later, it makes no different to your policy numbers if you are pregnant or not.
 How amazing! 💯